geekwisdom/gwClock/README.md

 ![ScreenShot](https://github.com/geekwisdom/gwClock/blob/master/assets/clock_sample.png?raw=true)

-#Introducton
+## Introducton

 In this sample I will be demonstrating some of the idea of creating an application/gadget which you can display on your screen using Visual Basic .NET.
 In previous windows programming languages, many of these techniques required special Windows API calls, but it is far easier now to create your own simple gadgets that you can easily place on your desktop using existing .NET components and managed code.

-#Background
+## Background

-Recently a collegue was playing around with transparency in VB.NET, and he happened to show me his transparent clock application, which brought me back to the old days of [Windows 'desktop gadgets'](https://en.wikipedia.org/wiki/Microsoft_Gadgets).
+Recently a colleague was playing around with transparency in VB.NET, and he happened to show me his transparent clock application, which brought me back to the old days of [Windows 'desktop gadgets'](https://en.wikipedia.org/wiki/Microsoft_Gadgets).
 What I like most about his demonstration was the use of the matrix background, which was just too cool for [my geeky self to pass](https://www.youtube.com/watch?v=MeabQjpkMFY) up.

-#Design
+## Design

-The overall goal is to create a simple window which will display the time in digitial format, we need a way to be able to easily re-size and place the clock in an area of our screen to our liking.
+The overall goal is to create a simple window which will display the time in digital format, we need a way to be able to easily re-size and place the clock in an area of our screen to our liking.
 We also want to be able to adjust the clock so that we can still see information behind the clock for a nice transparency.
-Clicking the the clock time, we would like the title bar/borders to be hidden, and upon saving and re-opening we would like the clock to remember its size, position and transparency.
+Clicking the clock time, we would like the title bar/borders to be hidden, and upon saving and re-opening we would like the clock to remember its size, position and transparency.

-#Transparency
+## Transparency

 Transparency is a technology that has been around for a long time.
 Also called ["Chromakey"](https://en.wikipedia.org/wiki/Chroma_key) or GreenScreen.
 The idea is to have software replace a specific color (eg: Green) with the a different background of your choosing.
 In Windows Forms, this basically works the same way, by setting the transparency key property to a specific color, all items that are that color will be replaced by the background.